vahid0001/tiny-pix2pix/README.md

 ## Discriminator
 Patch-Net: The PatchGAN discriminator used in pix2pix is another unique component to this design.
-The PatchGAN / Markovian discriminator works by classifying individual (N x N) patches in the image as “real vs. fake”, opposed to classifying the entire image as “real vs. fake”.
+The PatchGAN discriminator works by classifying individual (N x N) patches in the image as “real vs. fake”, opposed to classifying the entire image as “real vs. fake”.
 The authors reason that this enforces more constraints that encourage sharp high-frequency detail.
 Additionally, the PatchGAN has fewer parameters and runs faster than classifying the entire image.

 <b>Input shape:</b> (32, 32, 3), (32, 32, 3)